NAURU

 The island's airport consists of a stretch of road that serves as a runway.
 Up until December 2005, when their last aircraft was impounded, Air Nauru ran a service from Brisbane via Honiara (Solomon Islands), Nauru (Nauru Island) to Tarawa (Republic of Kiribati).
 With the help of the Taiwanese government and Alliance Airlines, the company now operates a weekly charter flight on this route, but obviously travellers would be well advised to check details and availabilty in advance.

-There is one artificial harbour which receives regular cargo ships
+There is one artificial harbour which receives regular cargo ships but no designated passenger vessels.

 Where to stay